Listener-Watcher/snakegame/README.md

 In command line, type pip install PyUserinput to install pygame.
 If after import pykeyboard, there is a error called No module named win32api. pip install pypiwin32 API Page: https://github.com/SavinaRoja/PyUserInput

+## bugs
+score system still not fixed.

+## default mode is controlled by AI, to change to user mode, change the user name, Username AI is reserved for AI mode.